• Skip to primary navigation

 Spruce up your Christmas dessert tray with these adorable and festive Peanut Butter Snowballs!
 These no-bake truffles are made with creamy peanut butter and graham cracker crumbs in white candy coating and holiday sprinkles for wonderful treat this holiday season!

-If you love this simple recipe, be sure to make this Oreo Cream Cheese Balls, Butterfinger Balls and these amazing Peanut Butter Chocolate Balls.
+If you love this simple recipe, be sure to make this Oreo Cream Cheese Balls, Butterfinger Balls and these Grinch Oreo Balls are such a big hit!

 closeup of seven white chocolate covered peanut butter balls with red and green sprinkles.